wp-plugins/polylang-simple-google-connect-compatibility/readme.txt

 Tested up to: 3.4.1
 Stable tag: 0.1

+DISCONTINUED.
 Ensures smooth operation when both Polylang and Simple Google Connect are active.

 == Description ==

+DISCONTINUED.
+Simple Google Connect is no longer so there is no more need for this plugin either.

 When both Polylang and Simple Google Connect are active, there might occur a conflict when trying to log in with Google credentials.
 This is caused by a redirect on the home page (depending on Polylang settings) that interferes with the oauth2callback authorization process.